ysyk2021/the-mechanics-of-chatgpt-understanding-the-inner-workings-of-conversational-ai/src/chapter-3-2.md

-Chapter: Common Challenges Faced by Developers
+Common Challenges Faced by Developers
 ==============================================

 Developing conversational AI systems like ChatGPT comes with its own set of challenges.
 In this chapter, we discuss some of the common obstacles faced by developers in the process of building and improving conversational AI models.